Jibon Saathi: Plot

-Priyam, who gets married off to a man called Sankalpo, who was previously in love with her elder sister Jhelum.
-She struggles to win him over and pursue her professional goals at the same time.
-As fate would have it, Priom has to marry Sankalpo, the son of Salankara, a successful businesswoman in the fashion industry, because of her father's wishes.
-However, Sankalpo only has eyes for Jhelum, who in turn gets married off to Turno, a man from a much more humble background.
+Priyam is married off to a man named Sankalpo, who was previously in love with her elder sister, Jhelum.
+She struggles to win him over while also pursuing her professional goals.
+As fate would have it, Priyam has to marry Sankalpo, the son of Salankara, a successful businesswoman in the fashion industry, because of her father's wishes.
+However, Sankalpo has eyes only for Jhelum, who, in turn, gets married off to Turno, a man from a much humbler background.

 Priyam is determined to win over her husband despite all odds.
-She has a warm and charming personality, and a heart of gold.
-However, just as she makes a breakthrough in her relationship with Turno, Jhelum's husband passes away, and she comes to live with Priyam and Sankalpo.
+She has a warm and charming personality and a heart of gold.
+However, just as she makes a breakthrough in her relationship with Sankalpo, Jhelum's husband passes away, and she comes to live with Priyam and Sankalpo.